 Focusing on a healthy cash flow is essential for any successful business.
 Getting business debts under control is crucial for small to medium enterprises, especially in the current climate.
 Identifying ‘bad’ debts promptly leads to a good company credit rating, the survival and growth of the business and security for its employees.

-If you’re seeking to recover a business debt, here are some steps you can take to assist with the management of cash flow and debt collection:
+If you’re seeking to recover a business debt, here are some steps you can take to assist with the management of cash flow and debt recovery:

 Going to Court: